uwcse440/web-cse440-au14/_assignments/assignment2/index.md

  - refer to the figures in the body of your text
  - check for typos, spelling, and grammar errors

-Finally, this is the culmination of a lot of hard design work.
 Be sure your presentation looks good:

  - choose appropriate colors, fonts, and styles
  - make liberal use of whitespace